Chart Color Schemes

 Ningi ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Ningi's cultural diversity was found to be below average, with 82.9% of its population born in Australia and 89.1% being citizens.
-English was spoken exclusively at home by 95.6% of the residents.
-Christianity was the predominant religion, comprising 47.8% of Ningi's population.
+English is the language spoken at home by 95.6% of Ningi residents.
+Christianity is the predominant religion, comprising 47.8% of people.

 Frequently Asked Questions - Diversity